What Size Pool Pump Do I Need - 5 Essential Tips

 What is this skimmer box wizardry you ask?
 The skimmer box is the opening usually located in the deep end pool wall.
 It’s where the water is sucked from your pool and pumped through the filtration system.

 For most pool pumps, the stated LPM rate assumes a maximum 8m distance from skimmer box to pump.
 If your pump is 12m from the skimmer box, you will need a bigger pump to compensate for the additional distance the water has to travel from pool to pump.
-It like doubling the length of a drinking straw and trying to slurp up a thick shake.
+Its like doubling the length of a drinking straw and trying to slurp up a thick shake.

 Aside from the skimmer box join and the return into the pump, every 90 degree elbow used in your filtration pipework is the equivalent of adding 5 metres in terms of water pressure loss.
 If your pump is 8m away and you have two additional 90 degree elbows, the technical pumping distance is now 18m.
 Try and use 45 degree elbows where possible.